 Repairs and alterations not included

-We won't give a discount a discount if you're:
+We won't give a discount if you're:

 - putting in a new kitchen or bathroom